 The capital of Estonia, Tallinn, is probably one of the most beautiful cities in Europe.
-Its Medieval Old Town, winding cobbled streets, pastel-coloured houses and witch hat turrets look like they have been lifted from the pages of a children’s tale.
+Its Medieval Old Town, winding cobbled streets, pastel-coloured houses, medieval buildings topped by witch hat turrets, looks like it has been lifted from the pages of a children’s tale.

 This city is, however, much more than a pretty face.

-A colourful history, a recent independence and a creative zeal make the city a fascinating place to visit.
+A colourful history, a recent independence and a creative zeal make Tallinn the perfect place to visit.
 Plus, as we discovered on our trip, there’s a lot to do in Tallinn with kids too.

 We spent three days in Tallinn and quickly fell in love with the city.
 If you’re wondering what things to do in Tallinn then read on to learn about the top sights to enjoy.